-The Center for Experiential Learning (CEL) is an 800-square-foot facility where advanced, innovative teaching techniques and simulation technology are applied to the teaching of medicine.
+The Center for Simulation, Research, and Patient Safety (CSRPS) is an 800-square-foot facility where advanced, innovative teaching techniques and simulation technology are applied to the teaching of medicine.
 These dynamic tools allow for hands-on learning of procedural and cognitive skills in a critical, real-life environment with no risk to patients or staff.
-The CEL is a valuable resource that serves over 1,400 learners a year from multiple disciplines, including the Virginia Tech Carilion School of Medicine, Jefferson College of Health Sciences, and Carilion Clinic faculty and staff.
+The CSRPS is a valuable resource that serves over 1,400 learners a year from multiple disciplines, including the Virginia Tech Carilion School of Medicine, Jefferson College of Health Sciences, and Carilion Clinic faculty and staff.

 Our mission is to transform and enhance medical education and to improve patient safety and quality of care through the use of clinical simulation in education and research.
 In short, our focus is on the patient and on helping faculty, staff and students find better ways to provide safe and effective care to our patients.
-If you would like further information about our Center for Experiential Learning, please e-mail us.
-News Coverage Read WDBJ's story about the 8th Grade Summer Camp held at our simulation lab from August 2011.
+If you would like further information about our Center for Simulation, Research, and Patient Saftey please email us or call.
+Our information is under the Staff tab.